 The evolution of the bank’s interaction with a client has a long history.
 Customers gained their first self-service experience with the advent of ATMs in the late 1960s.
-Further, in the 80s, telephone banking appeared and allowed clients to receive a sort of remote consultations.
+Further, in the 80s, telephone banking appeared and allowed clients to receive remote consultations.
 In the early 90s, banks expanded communication channels to dial-up modems.
 At that time, buying a home computer was a costly affair, so the growth of online banking in the early years was minimal.
 A real breakthrough was the emergence of a graphical browser and the Internet, which promoted the extensive use of PCs.

 Despite the growing popularity of Internet technologies, many banks took almost 20 years to train customers to use this channel.
 Mobile banking faced the same problem.
 It arose early in 2000, but it was adapted to customers’ needs only a few years later.